ontodev/robot/docs/filter.md

 ## Examples

-1. Copy a class ('organ') and all its descendants, with just their labels:
+1. Copy a class ('organ') and all its descendants, with all annotations:

     robot filter --input uberon_module.owl\
-     --term UBERON:0000062 --term rdfs:label\
+     --term UBERON:0000062\
-     --select "self descendants"\
+     --select "annotations self descendants"\
      --output results/filter_class.owl

 2. Copy all of OBI except descendants of 'assay' (`remove` is preferred):